jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (3) A notice under subsection (1) may require the information to be provided that is necessary to determine whether a person is or was—
   (a) eligible for an allocation of New Zealand units; or (b) entitled to the allocation that the person has applied for or received (in relation to an annual allocation adjustment or a closing allocation adjustment).
-(4) The Minister or chief executive may, as appropriate, for the purpose of verifying whether a determination made under section 77 or 78 or a decision made under section 86B was correct or whether it should be reconsidered, give a notice to a person who has been allocated New Zealand units under one of those sections, requiring the person to supply to the Minister or chief executive any records, data, or other information that the person is required to keep in relation to the allocation.
+(4) The Minister or EPA or chief executive may, as appropriate, for the purpose of verifying whether a determination made under section 77 or 78 or a decision made under section 86B was correct or whether it should be reconsidered, give a notice to a person who has been allocated New Zealand units under one of those sections, requiring the person to supply to the Minister or EPA or chief executive any records, data, or other information that the person is required to keep in relation to the allocation.
 (5) A person who has received a notice under this section must supply the information requested within the period specified in the notice.
-(6) A person who fails to comply with a notice under this section within the period specified in the notice, or any further period agreed with the Minister or chief executive as appropriate, and who—
+(6) A person who fails to comply with a notice under this section within the period specified in the notice, or any further period agreed with the Minister or EPA or chief executive as appropriate, and who—
   (a) has applied for an allocation under an allocation plan or under section 86 is not entitled to receive an allocation under that plan or in respect of that application; or
   (b) has been allocated but not yet received some or all units allocated to the person under an allocation plan is not entitled to be transferred any units or any further units allocated to the person under the plan.